jeffrom/logd/WORK.md

   * all commands
   * error handling cases
 * [ ] seeking/reading the log when we don't need to (calling Setup, probably)
-* [ ] minimize IO layers as much as possible. io.Copy is ideal, probably.
+* [ ] minimize IO abstractions as much as possible. io.Copy is ideal, probably.
   * would syscall.Fdatasync instead of Flush help? seems likely.
 * [ ] evaluate async logic.
 * [ ] track / limit / reuse concurrent fds in use